New York, New York

-The airport was quiet, an occasional breeze ruffling the heating air.
-Waiting, he remembered Lucky showing him around Pandolf, from the glitter of its newest buildings down to the old, abandoned on-call rooms with only bed-frames, where a lonely lock might hang idly for years until Housekeeping cut it.
+The airport was now quiet, an occasional breeze ruffling the heating air.
+Waiting, he escaped into his own memories, following Lucky around Pandolf, from the glitter of its newest buildings to the old call rooms with only bed-frames, where a lonely lock might hang idly for years until Housekeeping cut it.

-“Here,” Lucky had told him, “decades ago, doctors used to switch from scrubs to street clothes and back again and try to catch some sleep.”
+“Here,” Lucky had told him, “forever ago, doctors used to try to catch some sleep.”

-Pandolf Medical Center Housekeeping would have quite the time locating that Indian doctor with the unpronounceable name before cutting his lock.
-Dr. Arjun Jagdishwar Bhattacharya, Dr. B or AJ, was the oncology vaccine expert for Soria Clinics.
+Pandolf Housekeeping would have quite the time locating that Indian doctor with the unpronounceable name before cutting his lock, Dr. Arjun Jagdishwar Bhattacharya, the oncology expert for Soria Clinics.

-“They will recheck the spelling first,” Kochanski had joked, “to make entirely sure that the doctor no longer works there, then kindly try to reach him anyway and finally forget about it for a while.
+“They will recheck the spelling first,” Kochanski had joked, “to make entirely sure that this doctor no longer works there, then try to reach him anyway and finally forget about it for a while.
 Some Polish names are like that too.

-“David, do you think that maybe ICE profiled Manny as having a connection to a terrorist drug organization they monitor,” Kochanski had continued, “maybe with roots in South America and the Russian Mafia and training camps in Afghanistan and Pakistan.”
+“David, do you think that maybe ICE profiled Manny as having a connection to a terrorist drug group that they monitor, like with roots in South America and the Russian Mafia and training camps in Afghanistan and Pakistan?

-In his usual over-the-top manner, Kochanski speculated, “It’s terrible that someone would think bad things about our Manny, but his behavior has been erratic lately even being cagey with me.
-It worries me, David. it’s sometimes difficult to understand the complex psychology of scientists and other more temperamental types.
-So I’m grateful on the other hand that you are a grounded man.”
+“It’s terrible that someone would think bad things about our Manny, but his behavior has been erratic lately, even cagey.
+It worries me, David.
+Scientist psychology can be temperamental and complicated.
+I’m grateful that you’re a grounded man.”

 Garcia seemed perfectly balanced to him.
-On the other hand, men like Kochanski could not be trusted.
-“Lots of nooses in his family tree” was an old Texan saying.
+It was men like Kochanski who could not be trusted, “lots of nooses in his family tree.”

-Campbell had known that Garcia was using the Drukker computer to run independent research on the cancer vaccine.
-It appealed to him that a scientist could pursue his own theories.
-It wasn’t until the ICE detention that Campbell admitted that in the thrill of the scientific pursuit, they, no, he may have entered an unregulated, international zone.
+It appealed to him that a scientist like Garcia could pursue his own theories.
+But in the thrill of the scientific pursuit, he may have entered an unregulated, international zone.

 He heard the sound of idling motors, and then another pickup truck roared in.
-“Time to go,” he told Elise.
+“Time to go,” he told Sheraton.

 They climbed into the second row of the armored vehicle.
-Behind them, loaded with the Drukker computer and rations covered with tarp and rope, the flatbed vehicles pulled up, There was much shouting again among the workers in languages he did not understand.
+Behind them, the loaded flatbed vehicles pulled up, There was much shouting again among the workers in languages he did not understand.
 To examine the cargo one last time, he got out and walked around.

 Recognizing it by the serial number on its crate – a Drukker 3-D printer — he frowned.
-Why did they need the 3-D printer?
+Why did they need that?
 Was it to print proteins and polysaccharides for the vaccine?

-Some men rode with them and others in the cabs of the other trucks.
+He returned to the truck.
 Windows rolled open, their Chinese driver had the air conditioning on full blast, an improvement over sitting outside in the boiling sunshine.
 As they gained speed, the gritty dust bit into their eyes, their clothes and their lungs.

 Elise popped out her plastic contacts, threw them away and changed into her prescription sunglasses, thick and large like bug’s eyes.
 Once outside the airport, the driver finally closed the windows.
 The car quickly filled with filtered, chilled air that powered out of the fan.